top of page

 Case Summary:

-The Matter of Hansel and Gretel is about a father who has lost the custody of his children because he left them in the woods when he had nothing to feed them.
+Hansel and Gretel's father has lost the custody of his children after abandoning them them in the woods, leaving them in the clutches of an evil witch and her twisted candy house.
 The case brings up questions about parental responsibility, juvenile delinquency, and the impact poverty has on the stability of a household.
 Like most children, Gretel desperately wants to return to her father's house, in spite of his weakness and neglect.
 Is that really what's best for her?
 What about Hansel?
 In our contemporary retelling, he is angry and dissolute.
 What is best for him?
 Even though they both want different things, should the siblings stay together?
+They will have their day in court!

 Father: